5th April, 2021

-You can run a profitable business, but unless you have cash flow under control the odds are against you.
+You can run a profitable business, but unless you have cashflow under control the odds are against you.
+Here are some simple accounting tips to get it right.

 Want to make sure you’re not just another statistic?
-Here are seven tips to set you on the course for improved cash flow.
+Here are ten tips to set you on the course for improved cashflow.

-With a reputable online accounting software package, you’ll be on your way to better manage your cash flow from the outset.
+With a reputable online accounting package, you’ll be on your way to better manage your cashflow from the outset.

 You’ll have a handle on your accounting information and will can make more informed decisions around your finances.